ReformedPerspective/rpdocs/docs/app/index.md

     - Page: Link to custom Subsplash page. (i.e. SnapPages) <sup>\**</sup>
     - Giving or payments: Link to Donation or Store URL
 - Fill In Notes: This seems to be a custom web page or a collection of custom pages designed for people to fill in like sermon notes?
 I'm not sure what this is for or how to use it properly.

+Library items can have artwork associate with them, and this artwork will show up in various parts of the App, depending on which size artwork is relevant.
+The sizes are:

+- Square: This is a 1024 x 1024 icon.
+We used this a lot.
+- Wide: A 1920 x 1080 graphic often used as a background image.
+- Banner: A 1920 x 692 suitable for banners.

 <sub><sup>\*</sup> = our current setting for this option</sub><br>
 <sub><sup>\**</sup> = we don't use this</sub>